el7/threatmodels/threatmodels/pages/cryptocat.md

 needing to trust a specific website.

 # Key Storage
-The browser plugin generates (mp/OTR) key pairs, encrypts, sends, receives and decrypts messages, sends and receives [mp]OTR public keys, and calculates the public key footprints.
+The browser extension generates (mp/OTR) key pairs, encrypts, sends, receives and decrypts messages, sends and receives [mp]OTR public keys, and calculates the public key footprints.

 # Convenience
-Cryptocat offers encrypted messaging directly from a browser plugin.
+Cryptocat offers encrypted messaging directly from a browser extension.
 This is a convenient method of communication over the Off The Record protocol, but doesn't serve much purpose when there isn't a network connection available.
 It's also impossible to disable OTR as unencrypted messages are rejected by the server.